Call for HAI Seed Grant Proposals

 - Alignment with the Priority Areas listed above

-- Recommendations from the ethics review
+- Recommendations from the ethics and society review

 We welcome proposals that come from students, staff, and Stanford faculty.
 Each proposal must have a Stanford faculty or researcher who qualifies as a Principal Investigator (PI) according to Stanford University Policy.
+PIs may submit more than one proposal, but only one proposal is likely to receive funding.

 Awardees must be willing to attend and present the results of their work at future HAI events or seminars as well as volunteer to review for future HAI seed grant programs.
-Appropriate projects may also be requested to present at other venues, such as SAIL Faculty Lunches, GSB seminars, Ethics in Society events, etc.

 Timely and substantive reporting of the value derived from seed grants is important to HAI’s ability to continue and expand our grant programs.
 Six months after receipt of funds, recipients must provide a 1-2 paragraph summary of research status and results, fund usage, and next steps.
 One year after receipt of funds, recipients must provide a final report of research findings, impact, future plans and a list of publications, grant applications, articles, or conference talks emerging from the research.